mrsarm/spring-ctx/README.md

    implementation 'com.github.mrsarm:spring-ctx:1.0.0'
    ```

-2. And at the end of the `repositories` section:
+2. At the end of the `repositories` section:

    ```groovy
    maven { url 'https://jitpack.io' }